VBK0-0/ALU-16bit-RTL-to-GDSII/README.md

 - Timing Analysis (Pre-CTS)
 - Geometry & Connectivity Verification

+Note: Intermediate netlists and timing files were analyzed within the EDA environment and are not exported in this repository.

 ## Repository Structure
-- rtl/ → Verilog RTL source
+- rtl/ → Verilog RTL source code
 - tb/ → Testbenches
 - synthesis/ → Synthesis scripts and reports
 - post_synthesis/ → Netlist and SDF
 - physical_design/ → P&R and timing artifacts
-- docs/ → Architecture and design explanations
+- docs/ → Architecture and design documentation

 ## Disclaimer
 - This repository contains original academic work only.